 The artist(s) should look presentable and professional and not appear under the influence of any drugs or alcohol.

 If you have to question the cleanliness of the establishment, be aware your health could be at risk.
 No budget tattoo is worth your life, and contaminated needles could spread diseases such as HIV and Hepatitis.
 Both of which can be fatal.
+If you have been getting tattooed on regular bases, then we would definitely recommend you to get tested for HIV.
+You can also go for an hiv test kit in this regard.

 After Care Risks

 After being tattooed always be on the lookout for redness, pain, swelling and pus.
 Your tattoo should improve over time, not worsen.
-As tempting as it may be, do not pick or irritate your scab and do not submerse yourself in water or go into the pool until your design has clearly healed.
+As tempting as it may be, do not pick or irritate your scab and do not submerge yourself in water or go into the pool until your design has clearly healed.

 Think you’re safe from the sun with a new tattoo?
 You are not.
 Wear an SPF sunblock of at least 30 at all times on your fresh and existing ink to protect from skin damage, disease and to help prevent fading.
 In addition, continue to use sunscreen for the life of your tattoo to protect against sun damage.